87andrewh/CornerCulling/README.md

 5)  Continue researching graphics community state of the art.
 6)  What to do about a wallhacking Jet with a lag switch?
 7)  Update demos.
-8)  Make enemy lingering visibility apaptive only when server is under load.
+8)  Make enemy lingering visibility adaptive only when server is under load.
 9)  Use existence-based predication for caches.
-Test second chance and random replacement algorithms.
+Test LRU, k-th chance, and random replacement algorithms.
 10) Change "RelevantCorners" to just "LeftAndRightCorners" for readability.
 11) Design doc opimizations for large Battle Royale type games.
     No culling until enough players die.
 PVS filter players and occluders.

 Unbeknownst to me until now (but unsurprisingly), my idea is essential the same as Shadow Culling, which graphics researchers documented in 1997. <br />